 The Boondock Saints (NC-17 / unrated)

 A.V.
-Club; IMDb; official fansite; official website; Rotten Tomatoes; TV Tropes; Wikipedia
+Club; IMDb; Indican Pictures; official store; Rotten Tomatoes; TV Tropes; Wikia; Wikipedia

-A lot of friends have told me I have to see this.
-And I always intended to get to it, eventually.
-I finally watched it in June of 2012.
+This came out in 2000, but it was not widely released, and I don't remember whether or not I'd even heard of it until years later.
+Eventually (probably in the late 2000s), a lot of friends told me I had to see it.
+And I finally watched it in June of 2012.
 Oh, and I should also say, this movie is not to be confused with The Boondocks animated series, which has absolutely nothing to do with the movie.
-I should also say, I notice the movie has not been well received by critics.
+I should also say, the movie has not been well received by critics.
 17% on Rotten Tomatoes?
 Are you fucking kidding me?
 This movie is fucking awesome.
+(Edit: I watched the sequel seven years after I watched this movie, so I took a look at this review to refresh my memory, also edited some links, and discovered that RT's score was up to 22%, which is still way less than the movie deserves.)

 But anyway... the McManus brothers are clearly smart; at least, they speak a bunch of different languages.
 They turn themselves in after killing the Russian mobsters, but it's deemed self defense, and Smecker lets them go.
 The cops even seem to like them.
 But the brothers decide that they should start killing anyone they deem evil.
 Which basically means taking out the Russian mob, at first.
 But later they turn on the Italian mob, as well, after Rocco had been sent by his boss to kill the Russians, himself.
 It was clear that his boss didn't expect him to survive, and while he didn't want to believe that at first, he soon learns it's true, and joins the McManus brothers.
 He's much more excitable than they are, and not as skilled, nor as principled.
 But even they aren't exactly professionals.
 Basically, they get lucky.
 Like, ridiculously lucky.
 Even so... they're wicked cool when they're killing people.
 I have no idea why it never seemed to occur to Smecker that the McManus brothers were behind the sudden rash of killings, but... whatever.